-Find out how financial services can become more dementia-friendly and download our free guide.
+Find out how financial services can become more dementia-friendly by reading our information and downloading your free resource.

-Dementia-friendly financial guide: this free resource is full of tips and advice for any size of financial service
+This free resource is full of dementia-friendly tips and advice for any size of financial service

 The symptoms of dementia can make interactions with financial service providers difficult, particularly if a person experiences forgetfulness or difficulty following processes.
 This can have significant consequences – for example forgetting to pay a bill could result in debts.
 With support and adjustments from financial service providers, people affected by dementia can continue to independently manage their finances and access insurance that meets their needs.